What We Offer

 Grant recipients must acknowledge that the National Fund for Sacred Places is a historic preservation program, not a program for new construction.

-Any documents or plans for preservation work that result from the project must conform to the Secretary
+Any documents or plans for preservation work that result from the project must adhere to the Secretary of the Interior’s Standards for Rehabilitation.

-All procurement of goods and services for the Project shall be conducted in a manner that provides maximum open and free competition and consideration of minority and women-owned business enterprises.
+All procurement of goods and services for the project shall be conducted in a manner that provides maximum open and free competition and consideration of minority and women-owned business enterprises.
 Grantee must also maintain adequate procedures to ensure that the procurement of goods and services, including consultant services, do not present a conflict of interest.

 Consultants must be approved by the National Trust for Historic Preservation and Partners for Sacred Places prior to the distribution of funds.